bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 Okay.
 What does all this mean?
 Well.
 Humans make decisions based on their feelings, motivations, habits, and error-prone knowledge.
 People are not logical, like computers.
 The same person might end up with an entirely different choice, depending on whether they're hungry or not.
 If your app asks a user to rate it, the user might give it one star if they broke up with their loved one the same day.
 A lot of your users might consent to marketing-emails if you ask on a payday.
 You cannot understand the actions of users by solely looking at their behavior in the context of the service itself.

 **Human behaviour and its implications in digital experiences**\
 A lot of digital experiences are entertaining at its core, like games or video services.
 Users are highly motived to use these services.
-But the digitization of both governmental and private functions, have created a slew of useful, but dull, tools and services.
+But the digitization of both public and private sectors, have created a slew of useful, but dull, tools and services.

 ![Human-human interaction](/assets/human-1.png)